 Hemi was a few strides behind Shakes and was about to turn up the gangway when Shakes called to him.
 He turned to look, and Shakes was leaning over from the Gnat with both hands cupping a bundle of feathers.
 “Take Herschel!”

 Hemi nodded as he accepted the bird into his big hands.
 He held Herschel in one hand as he ran up the gangway shouting to Percy on the bridge.
 Percy turned to look up the channel and from her height could easily see the approaching black sub.
-She could even see the strange fiercely-angled shape of the ram mounted on the bow sharply slicing the water.
+She could even see the strange, fiercely angled shape of the ram mounted on the bow sharply slicing the water.

 Hemi leaned over the open cargo hatch as he came up to it on the deck and saw Gregory down in the cargo hold securing pieces of equipment that the dockworkers had moved while unloading the cargo.